subway-js/subway/README.md

 ## Background

-While working as FE Architect a few years ago, I had the luck to face a very challenging problem that led me and my team designing and implementing what is now called a 'micro-frontends' architecture - we didn't really know at that time, it was around 2016.
+While working as FE Architect a few years ago, I had the luck to face a very challenging problem that led me and my team to design and implementing what is now called a 'micro-frontends' architecture - it was around 2016.

-At the same time, I have been lucky enough to work very closely to some great BE engineers implementing a backend system with a DDD approach, CQRS, microservices, a message broker, and so on.
+At the same time, I have been lucky enough to work very closely to some great backend engineers implementing a distributed and scalable backend system with a DDD & CQRS approach.

-After that, as an engineering manager, I also understood how microservices and microfrontends - and we could also mention DevOps and Domain Driven Design - are not only a technical answer to technical problems: they are also a technical answer to 'people' and management problems.
+After that, as an engineering manager, I also understood how those technical approaches are not only an answer to technical problems: they are also an answer to 'people' and management problems.

 With this project, I want to explore how the approach that I found so valuable and interesting in the backend can be applied on the frontend as a way to:
-- implement a micro-frontend approach
-- describe a system in a way that is easily understandable, manageable and expandable, for monolithic frontends as well as micro-frontends
+- describe a system in a way that is easily understandable, manageable and expandable
-- keep coding :) which I don´t do anymore working as a Delivery Manager
+- a micro-frameworks-friendly framework for frontend systems

-## Current status
+## Status

+This is a work in progress, that is evolving based on the projects I am working on in the [SubwayJS](https://github.com/subway-js) github account.

-I started implementing [this nice tutorial](https://cqrs.nu/tutorial/cs/01-design) as a simple HTML application (check the `/example/event-sourcing/` folder) to investigate the model, the API and the overall idea and design.
+- I started implementing [this interesting tutorial](https://cqrs.nu/tutorial/cs/01-design) as a simple HTML application (`/example/event-sourcing/`) to investigate how this library could work, the APIs and the overall idea and design.
 I also explored the microfrontends approach in the `/example/micro-frontend/` page.

-I am now implementing the same tutorial as a [react web application](https://github.com/subway-js/subway-react-restaurant).
+- I implemented the same tutorial as a [react web application](https://github.com/subway-js/subway-react-restaurant).

-**Next steps will be:**
-- implement an actual use case e.g. web page with authentication, navigation, etc. to see how the model adapt to a real use case
+- I started implementing an actual use case, an [ecommerce react website](https://github.com/subway-js/subway-react-ecommerce), to keep investigating the shape of this library, and also to start thinking about a possible subway-react utility library.

-- implement the same web application with micro frontends
+- At the moment I am working on that, and I plan to implement the same ecommerce application with microfrontends.

-This project touches many topics, and I am going to use this example-based approach to find a good answer to such topics, e.g.:
+This project touches many topics, and I am going to use this example-based approach to find a good answer for:
 - *state management*: mutable or immutable?
 If mutable, how can SAM architecture inspire the framework?
 - *events store*: do we need one?
 How do we manage offline and page reload?
 How do we synch with the backend?
-- *async* command/event handlers
 - is this framework *performant*, or is there any bottleneck?
 How to integrate *WebWorkers*?
+- what's the best API and how can I translate DDD terminology to the frontend context?

-Plus many others that will show up during this investigation.
+Plus many others that I will surely face during this investigation.

 ## Installation